-Sex causes UTI, STDs, babies and orgasms.
+Sex causes UTI, STDs, babies, and orgasms.
 What a mess!
 Let’s start with UTI.

-Most E. coli are harmless and actually are an important part of a healthy human intestinal tract, they help to produce vitamin K.
+Most E. coli are harmless and are an important part of a healthy human intestinal tract.
+For example, they help to produce vitamin K.

 How sex causes UTI